developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/api/keycapture/index.md

 When the specified key is pressed, the event will fire but the homeKey event will not occur.

 ###Precedence of captureKey events
-Any captureKey calls set with a specific key will take precedence over any captureKey calls with value 'all'.
+Any captureKey calls set with a specific key will take precedence over any captureKey calls with the 'all' value.
 This means that the 'all' callback will not be called when individual keys that have been registered with captureKey are pressed.
-This also goes for dispatch values.
+This also applies to dispatch values.
 If captureKey 'all' has a dispatch value of false, and captureKey with an individual keyCode value has a dispatch value of true, then this individual key will be dispatched to the app when pressed.

 ###Device Lockdown on Symbol Technologies Android devices
 Because the Home key cannot be captured on the ET1 and MC40 it is possible for users to return to the system home page by pressing it.
 If you need to prevent this then please consult the Symbol Technologies Android documentation for other device lock-down options.